mlabs-haskell/casper-examples/voting-dapp/README.md

 make test-w-casper
 ```

-There should be no errors.
+There should be no errors reported.

 #### Step 3 - prepare environment

 Setup Odra `livenet` environment.

-Odra `livenet` feature allows you to deploy and call contracts on the real network right from еру Rust project.
+Odra `livenet` feature allows developer to deploy and call contracts on the real network right from the Rust project.
 Path to the secret key, node url and network name are specified through the [.env file](./voting/contracts/.env).
 The file is currently set for testnet. `http://94.130.10.55:7777` is the RPC endpoint for some known public node running on testnet.

-The is also example for `nctl` docker local network setup in `.env.ln`
+There is also an example of the Docker local network setup in the `.env.ln` file.

 #### Step 4 - deploy governor